 Introduction:

 Sacred Heart School actively pursues making advanced technology and increased access to learning opportunities on the computer available to students and staff.
 Internet access is available at Sacred Heart School to allow students and staff to explore and use information from internet sources and to communicate and share information with others.
-All use of computers and the internet is to be done according to the mission and the educational objectives of Sacred Heart School - a family educating heart, mind, body, and spirit for this world and the next.
+All use of computers and the internet is to be done according to the mission and the educational objectives of Sacred Heart School - a family educating heart, mind, body, and spirit for this life and the next.

 General Aims: